-Sometimes, Outlook will refuse to show the Priority Matrix button, and the causes can be wide-ranging.
-In this article we discuss some of the most frequent reasons that cause the Priority Matrix button not to appear in your Outlook.
+Priority Matrix is the most powerful project management system for Outlook.
+Unfortunately, sometimes Outlook will refuse to show the Priority Matrix button, and the causes can be wide-ranging.
+In this article, we discuss some of the most frequent reasons that cause the Priority Matrix button not to appear in your Outlook.
 Specifically, we will focus on Outlook for Windows.

 My Priority Matrix button is missing on Outlook for Windows